The Space Law Review: International Telecommunication Union and Access to Spectrum

 The status given to each assignment recorded in the Master Register derives from the successful application of the relevant coordination procedures and the resulting coordination agreements.
 However, the status is conditional on:

 - the assignment being brought into use4 (i.e., used for at least 90 days) within a defined regulatory time limit;

 - due diligence information,5 where applicable, being submitted within the defined regulatory time limit.

 v World Radio Conferences

-The specific procedures setting out the rights and obligations of each administration in relation to orbit and spectrum management and providing the means to achieve radiocommunication in a controlled interference environment have been laid down by successive ITU World Radio Conferences (WRCs) based on two main principles: efficient use and equitable access.
+The specific procedures setting out the rights and obligations of each national administration in relation to orbit and spectrum management and providing the means to achieve radiocommunication in a controlled interference environment have been laid down by successive ITU World Radio Conferences (WRCs) based on two main principles: efficient use and equitable access.